Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services

 The "government card" as it is called, identifies the traveler as a government employee and invites discounts for airlines, car rentals companies and hotels.
 The government card is for use while traveling on Official University business only.
 In accordance with the travel policy, it may be used to pay for lodging, food, rental car expenses, fuel, airline tickets, shuttle services and taxi cab fares while traveling.
 The government card may not be used for personal business or purchases.

 The government card is issued based on the employee's own credit.
 It is issued or declined solely by the American Express Corporation.
 Any charges to the card are the responsibility of the employee and must be paid in full every month.
 The University is not responsible for any outstanding balances.
-The American Express government cards issued through the CSU Stanislaus travel program will be reviewed for inappropriate purchases and for past due balances.
+The American Express government cards issued through the Stanislaus State travel program will be reviewed for inappropriate purchases and for past due balances.
 Any inappropriate purchases or past due balances (more than 90 days) may result in the following actions:

 - Suspension of the card for 30 days